How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 aider src/app.py src/models/user.py tests/test_user.py

-Or add them interactively during a session:
+Or interactively during a session:

 /add src/routes/auth.py